jethcherry/jethcherry/README.md

 # 🚀 Hi there, I'm Jethro Cheruiyot 👋

 Welcome to my GitHub!
-I'm a passionate Junior Software Developer based in **Thika, Kiambu, Kenya** 🇰🇪.
+I'm a passionate Junior Software Developer based in **  Nairobi, Embakasi, Kenya** 🇰🇪.
 I love building web applications and exploring new technologies.
 Below, you'll find a quick overview of my work, tech stack, and GitHub activity.

 ---